google-github-actions/deploy-cloud-functions/README.md

 - `event_trigger_service`: (Optional) The hostname of the service that should be observed.

 - `deploy_timeout`: (Optional) The function deployment timeout in seconds.
 Defaults to 300.

+- `build_worker_pool`: (Optional) Name of the Cloud Build Custom Worker Pool that should be used to build the function.
+The format of this field is `projects/p/locations/l/workerPools/w`.

 - `build_environment_variables`: (Optional) List of environment variables that should be available while the function is built.
 Note this is different than